IsraelCabrera/frigate/docs/docs/configuration/tls.md

 ## ACME Challenge

-Frigate also supports hosting the acme challenge files for the HTTP challenge method if needed.
+Security also supports hosting the acme challenge files for the HTTP challenge method if needed.
 The challenge files should be mounted at `/etc/letsencrypt/www`.